-Sarah Baartmaan participation on the World Travel Market Africa (WTM) - 2023
+Sarah Baartmaan participation on the World Travel Market Africa (WTM) - 2024

-The World Travel Market Africa is one of the largest tourism marketing events and only Inbound & Outbound Business to Business (B2B) travel trade show on the continent.
+The World Travel Market Africa is one of the largest tourism marketing events.
 It is amongst the top three (3) 'must visit' of its kind on the global calendar and the only event where you can simultaneously generate sales leads, launch new products, enter new markets, raise brand awareness, size up your competition, conduct market research, command press attention, and develop and maintain relationships.
+This annual vibrant event welcomes nearly 10 000 attendees from the travel industry globally.
+Through industry networks, global reach and regional focus, WTM Africa creates personal and business opportunities providing customers with quality contacts, content and communities.
+The travel industry professionals attend this Africa's leading and only business to business (B2B) exhibition for inbound and outbound Africa travel and tourism markets.
 It also showcases the widest variety of the world's best tourism products and attracts visitors from across the world.
 It presents a diverse range of destinations and industry sectors to South African, African and International travel professionals.

 Delegates include international and national tourism associations, product owners, the media and exhibitors globally.